skip to Main Content

 Regardless of how perfect (or imperfect) our holiday season is, Christmas is amazing in and of itself because we remember when God did something incredibly amazing.
 He came down from his throne to dwell among us as a little baby—so that one day he could grow up, and take on God’s wrath, for us, on the cross.

 So though there’s no need to feel warm fuzzies sitting around the Christmas tree, we should feel deep gratitude to our God who sent a Savior.
 No need to be jolly because of all the festivities, but the joy or our salvation should fill us up.
-No need to long for picture-perfect moments when we can anticipate a picture-perfect eternity– All because of what Jesus accomplished when he came to earth.
+No need to long for picture-perfect moments here and now when we can anticipate a picture-perfect eternity– All because of what Jesus accomplished when he came to earth.

 All that to say, the presents and the memories, and the stockings and the gatherings, may never live up to our expectations.
 Oh well.
 The point is: that’s not the point of Christmas.
 The Christmas hype may always tempt us to be a bit disappointed, but Christmas hope is what it’s all about.